virtualcitySYSTEMS/map-core/documentation/panorama.md

 ### Depth Image

 The depth image is queried for distance information.
 It is used to determine the distance of a point in the image to the camera.
 It is not rendered and thus must not comply with the tiling scheme.
-The depth image SHALL be a two band image with a bit depth of 16 on the first band (gray color interpretation) and an alpha channel.
+The depth image SHALL be a single band image with an integer data type.
+For a decent relation of file size vs. precision, it is proposed to use UInt16.
+The NoData value of the depth image SHOULD be 0.
 The depth image SHALL be compressed using deflate compression.

 The pixel value is used to interpolate the distance of a point in the image to the camera.
 To this extent, the following metadata
 SHALL be present within the non-standard TIFFTAG_GDAL_METADATA of the COG, where the following fields MUST be present for